-Avalon has associative significance as a house designed by the well-reputed Australian architect Walter Richmond Butler, for his nephew Richard Butler.
-The garage and additions were added by the family in the 1920s and the house was owned by the Butler family for over sixty years.
+Avalon has associative significance as a house designed by the well-reputed Australian architect Walter Richmond Butler and his architectural partner Ernest R. Bradshaw, for his nephew Richard Butler.
+Walter Richmond Butler was a prominent late nineteenth and early twentieth century architect who was noted for his striking Arts and Crafts style designs.
+Richard Butler would also go onto become an architect and subsequently entered into practice with his uncle Walter between 1907 and 1913.
+Walter Richmond Butler and his nephew Richard Butler had an enduring association with the municipality - they not only resided in Toorak, but were responsible for a number of domestic designs in Toorak and Armadale.
+The garage and additions were added by the family in the 1920s and the house was owned by Richard Butler and his family for over sixty years.
 (Criterion H)